Business Simulations – Grab@Pizza

 - Creating Business Value using technology

 - Developing an outside-in Customer focus

-- Understanding how to practically apply best practice such as COBIT, BRM (Business Reslationship management) to realize a sustainable change in attitude, behavior and culture in both the business & IT
+- Understanding how to practically apply best practices such as COBIT and BRM to realize a sustainable change in attitude, behavior and culture in both the business & provider functions

 - Transforming ITSM and ITIL into a strategic capability